vstruct is a pure Python module for parsing and serializing

 In [8]: hex(python_u32)

-You can find these methods on (almost) all vstruct
+You can find these methods on (almost) all vstruct-derived parsers.

 be familiar with all the operations.
 Here’s a short summary of each: